 You don’t have to starve yourself to lose weight.
 In fact, there are certain foods you can eat more of that will help you burn more calories.

 Essentially, these are foods that can speed up your metabolism.

 There are several factors at play that will determine an individual’s basal metabolism, such as:

-- You gender: Women typically have less muscle and more body fat than men who have the same weight and age, so you can expect men to burn more calories.
+- Your Gender: Women typically have less muscle and more body fat than men, so men usually burn more calories.

-While you can’t control the metabolism you’re born with, you can control what you eat (which can affect metabolism) and control your level of physical activity.
+While you can’t control the metabolism you’re born with, you can control what you eat and your level of physical activity.

-In this list, we’re going to cover keto-friendly foods you should be eating that will help boost your metabolism and help you burn fat quicker.
+In this list, we’re going to cover keto-friendly foods to help boost your metabolism and help you burn fat quicker.
 It may sound weird, but dietary fats are among the foods that will help you burn your own body fat.

 This delicious food clocks in about 80% of its calories from fat and have long been a ketogenic diet superfood.
-While a whole avocado has about 17 grams of carbs, nearly all of them (13 grams) are fiber which aren’t digestible.
+While a whole avocado has about 17 grams of carbs, nearly all of them (13 grams) is fiber, which isn’t digestible.